MATH-1100-WBP02

 express it as a single root.

-- Exercises due o (submit these here on Canvas):
+- Exercises due on October 9 Wednesday (submit these on Canvas):

 - As 2x + 3x = 5x,